bbauska/UofM-Intro-HTML5/README.md

 hostile to those with disabilities.
 Another issue you want to think about is that accessibility is inseparable from Search Engine Optimization, mobile technology, and usability.
 Improve one of these things and you can improve all the others.
-So what&apos;'s the best way to accomplish accessibility?
-It&apos;'s adherence to standards.
+So what&apos;s the best way to accomplish accessibility?
+It&apos;s adherence to standards.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 222.  (xx) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->